 1.3 Elections

 Election of the Board of Directors will be conducted at the annual meeting by written ballot.
 Reference in these Bylaws to written ballots shall mean to include electronic balloting so long as electronic ballots preserve the ability to maintain confidentiality and accountability of votes as in traditional written ballots.
-Each member eligible to vote will vote for not more than one less than the available positions on the Board of Directors with not more than one vote per candidate.
+Each member eligible to vote will vote for not more than the available positions on the Board of Directors with not more than one vote per candidate.

 Each member eligible to vote may vote in person or by absentee ballot.
 Each absentee ballot must be submitted to the Board of Directors in a sealed, signed and & dated envelope or electronically in a manner that verifies that the member has voted but perserves the confidentiality of the vote.